martindevnow/vue-docker-cicd/README.md

 This project was done as a Proof of Concept to build a Continuous Integration and Continuous Deployment pipeline using a simple VueSPA developed and deployed within a Docker container and hooked up to CircleCI through GitHub.

 ## Project Requirements
-This project requires Docker to run.
+This project requires Docker to run

+### Local Development
+For local development, `docker-compose` is used.
+The docker-compose yml verison used is `3.4` and so docker v17.09.0+ is required.
+[See here for more details](https://docs.docker.com/compose/compose-file/compose-versioning/).

 ## Compiles and hot-reloads for development
 Once you have Docker installed, you can run the following command to build and run the project for local development.